border-with-top-triangle

 Makes the first letter of the first paragraph bigger than the rest of the text.

-• Use the :first-child selector to select only the first paragraph.
+:first-childselector to select only the first paragraph. - Use the

 <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam commodo ligula quis tincidunt cursus.
 Integer consectetur tempor ex eget hendrerit.
 Cras facilisis sodales odio nec maximus.
 Pellentesque lacinia convallis libero, rhoncus tincidunt ante dictum at.
 Nullam facilisis lectus tellus, sit amet congue erat sodales commodo.</p>